MathsJam/mathsjam-site/gathering/uk/archive/2024/index.md

 Famously, Skittles claim that every packet is unique.
 We know that's not true - but can we say anthing more?
 After a year of encouraging people to count and eat their Skittles, I have some statis-skittle claims to make (and some more Skittles to eat)

 #### Robin Houston and John Read - Polyhedra inspired by a Stand-up Maths video
-A few months ago, Matt Parker made a video about Robin's newly-discovered single-angle polyhedron (one whose adjacent faces meet at right-angles, except on one edge).
-As well as inspiring viewers to send in their own examples of single-angle polyhedra, it also inspired John to play around with generating polyhedra within a unit sphere using some terrible Python code.
+A few months ago, Matt Parker made a video about Robin's newly-discovered single-angle polyhedron (one whose adjacent faces meet at right-angles, except on one edge), inspiring viewers to send in their own examples of single-angle polyhedra.
+Meanwhile, another Matt Parker video about a different shape - discovered by computer - inspired John to play around with generating polyhedra within a unit sphere using some terrible Python code.

 ### Session 1d - 17:00-17:45: